Perspective | Snowboarder Jamie Anderson stayed focused on wellness. The world finally caught up.

 “I feel like half my suitcase is my medicine bag,” she said, laughing.
 “I try to keep my bags to under 50 pounds, but a lot are filled with wellness tools.”

 She always brings her favorite book to events: “You Can Heal Your Life.”
-It’s the life-changing gift her mother gave her when she suffered a punctured spleen at age 17.
+It’s the life-changing gift her mother gave her when she suffered a punctured spleen at 17.
 As she lay in the hospital bed, Anderson started doing the mental work that keeps her in balance now.

 She’s here to win gold again, but you get the sense that she doesn’t have to win gold.
-She’s not chasing history, not aiming to solidify any Greatest Of All Time status.
+She’s not chasing history, not aiming to solidify any Greatest of All Time status.
 She doesn’t need a GOAT emoji next to her name to achieve fulfillment.

 “I feel still really passionate about pushing my riding,” Anderson said.
 “I think I’m capable of more, progression-wise, in my own runs.
 That’s why I’m still here.”